 “I was living in an area nursing home due to illness and was visited by a representative of the Money Follows the Person Program (MFP) from our local Area Agency on Aging.
 MFP is a government grant program that transitions nursing home residents back into the community by arranging and providing funding for home modifications, groceries, assistive devices and etc.

-In late September 2016, the MFP Counselor contacted McIntosh Trail Management Services’ (MTMS) Community Care Services Program (CCSP) Care Coordination staff and told them that their assistance was needed ASAP to help with my transition.
-The MFP Transition Coordinator had located a home for me to rent, but the residence would only be available for the next two weeks and we could only financially secure the residence if my approval for CCSP was assured, as it would not be safe for me to leave the nursing facility without having home support services.
+In late September 2016, the MFP Counselor contacted McIntosh Trail Management Services’ (MTMS) Elderly and Disabled Waiver Program (EDWP) Care Coordination staff and told them that their assistance was needed ASAP to help with my transition.
+The MFP Transition Coordinator had located a home for me to rent, but the residence would only be available for the next two weeks and we could only financially secure the residence if my approval for EDWP was assured, as it would not be safe for me to leave the nursing facility without having home support services.

-A CCSP nurse came to the nursing home, did my assessment and I was admitted to their program.
+An EDWP nurse came to the nursing home, did my assessment and I was admitted to their program.
 I was assigned a Care Coordinator (CC) and she arranged for my in-home services.
-I have a personal support aide, home delivered meals and an emergency response system (you know, ‘I’ve fallen and can’t get up).
+I have a personal support aide, home-delivered meals, and an emergency response system (you know, ‘I’ve fallen and can’t get up).
 My CC now checks with me regularly to make sure everything is going ok.

 My thanks to everyone involved.
 There’s no place like home!

-“Through the assistance of CCSP I have been able to avoid admitting my mother to a nursing home, allowing her to maintain more of her independence.
-My mother does not have the finances that would allow her to go to assisted living, and would as a result, have to be admitted to a skilled nursing facility.
-Through CCSP, she is able to have an assistant come into the home a few hours a day and cook for her, assist in her personal care, shop for supplies, and provide transportation to doctor visits.
-Thanks MTMS CCSP"— Caregiver daughter
+“Through the assistance of EDWP, I have been able to avoid admitting my mother to a nursing home, allowing her to maintain more of her independence.
+My mother does not have the finances that would allow her to go to assisted living, and would, as a result, have to be admitted to a skilled nursing facility.
+Through EDWP, she is able to have an assistant come into the home a few hours a day and cook for her, assist in her personal care, shop for supplies, and provide transportation to doctor visits.
+Thanks MTMS EDWP"— Caregiver daughter

-"Thanks to CCSP, we have been able to remain at home together with an aide who assists us with our daily needs.
-We also receive home delivered meals; we have the use of an emergency response unit; and through CCSP/Money Follows The Person, my wife has received home modifications, a wheelchair ramp has been built, her bathroom door has been widened and her toilet has been moved so that it is more accessible.
-We were assigned a Care Coordinator (CC) who keeps a check on our well being on a regular basis, arranges our services and is always available if we need her assistance.
+"Thanks to EDWP, we have been able to remain at home together with an aide who assists us with our daily needs.
+We also receive home-delivered meals; we have the use of an emergency response unit, and through EDWP/Money Follows The Person, my wife has received home modifications, a wheelchair ramp has been built, her bathroom door has been widened and her toilet has been moved so that it is more accessible.
+We were assigned a Care Coordinator (CC) who keeps a check on our well-being on a regular basis, arranges our services, and is always available if we need her assistance.

 Recently our CC, whom is also a nurse, was notified that my wife’s confusion had increased.
 The CC immediately came to visit and found both of us in need of medical attention.
 Without hesitation, we were transported to the hospital.
 My wife was diagnosed with an infection causing paranoia and an inability to recognize her surroundings.
 I was diagnosed with a case of Cellulitis.
 We both received treatment and soon improved sufficiently to return to our home and each other again."